Brazil

 Researchers involved in this program conducted a preliminary study to identify mental health needs in the district where the project is being deployed.
 They found that between 10% and 24% of adults had some form of depression (Angelucci and Bennett, 2023).
 In addition, they pointed out that depression has economic repercussions that contribute to perpetuating individual poverty such as slower adaptation to new technologies, increased job absenteeism, less investment in their children, and a diminished ability to cope with economic shocks.

-Self Help Plus (SH+) is a group-based program for people experiencing a common form of psychological distress such as depression, anxiety, or stress in low- and middle-income countries.
-This program includes stress management sessions provided by non-professional staff trained by mental health specialists.
-This method makes up for the lack of trained professionals and provides support to people dealing with theseconditions.
+Self Help Plus (SH+) is a group-based programme for people experiencing common forms of psychological distress, such as depression, anxiety, or stress, in low- and middle-income countries.
+The programme consists of weekly sessions of two hours — 10 hours of intervention in total over five weeks — delivered by non-specialist facilitators trained by mental health professionals.
+This approach helps address the shortage of trained professionals while expanding access to support.

-This therapy model has already been tested in other African and European countries in a variety of groups (asylum seekers, refugees, and healthcare professionals), but the empirical evidence is not yet unanimous.
-In fact, some research supports its positive effects on mental health 6 months after participation (Acaturk et al., 2022; Turrini et al., 2022), while another study indicates immediate effects that diminish after 6 months.
+This therapy model has already been tested in various African and European countries among different groups (including asylum seekers, refugees, and healthcare professionals), but the evidence remains mixed.
+Some studies highlight positive effects on mental health six months after participation (Acaturk et al., 2022; Turrini et al., 2022), while others show immediate effects that diminish after six months.

 Projects